victoriadrake/victoriadrake.github.io/content/posts/20201019-wpa-wpa2-wep/index.md

 {{% figure src="cafewifi.png" alt="A cartoon of shouting out your bank details at a coffeeshop." %}}

 When possible, ensure you only connect to known networks that you or your organization control.
 Many cybersecurity attacks are executed when victims connect to an imitation public Wi-Fi access point, also called an evil twin attack, or Wi-Fi phishing.
 These fake hotspots are easily created using publicly accessible programs and tools.
-A VPN can help mitigate damage from these attacks as well, but it's always better not to take the risk.
+A reputable VPN can help mitigate damage from these attacks as well, but it's always better not to take the risk.
 If you travel often, consider purchasing a portable hotspot that uses a cellular data plan, or using data SIM cards for all your devices.

 ## Much more than just acronyms

 WEP, WPA, WPA2, and WPA3 mean a lot more than a bunch of similar letters -- in some cases, it's a difference of billions of years minus about 60 seconds.

 On more of a now-ish timescale, I hope I've taught you something new about the security of your Wi-Fi and how you can improve it!

-Know someone who'd benefit from some beefed up cybersecurity?
-Share the [cybersecurity starter pack](/blog/your-cybersecurity-starter-pack/)!